H2020-OpenModel/OntoFlow/README.md

 pip install .[examples]
 ```

-This will install also the [PyBackTrip](https://github.com/xAlessandroC/PyBackTrip) dependency for backends support.

 Examples can be found in the `examples` folder.
-For the moment, please, refer only to the [formula generation](https://github.com/H2020-OpenModel/OntoFlow/blob/main/examples/datamodel_generation/formula_generation.py) example.
+For the moment, please, refer only to the [ss3](https://github.com/H2020-OpenModel/OntoFlow/blob/main/examples/ss3_example/test.py) and the [openmodel_example](https://github.com/H2020-OpenModel/OntoFlow/blob/main/examples/openmodel_example/test.py) examples.